 In 2014, Diviya rescued 2 cats - Max and Frida - when their mom Katie committed suicide.
 Max passed away in July 2018 at the age of 18.
 Knowing Frida was going to follow her brother soon, Diviya wanted to combine her rescue work in Clayton County while creating a legacy to honor Katie, Max and Frida.

-Diviya now lives with her two cats, Wally who was found in a parking lot in Clayton County as a 2 week old orphan, Jacob who is deaf since birth, and one spunky dog named Biscuit.
+Diviya now lives with her two cats, Wally who was found in a parking lot in Clayton County as a two-week-old orphan, Jacob, who is deaf since birth, and one spunky dog named Biscuit.

 Chief Development Officer

 Gin Taylor received a bachelor’s degree from Auburn University and a master’s degree from the University of Alabama at Birmingham where she taught British Literature before moving to Atlanta.
 Here, Gin discovered that greater Atlanta shelters had an extremely high euthanasia rate.
 Forty percent of the animals entering the shelters were considered feral cats, and most all of them were euthanized.